-Wetlands Bylaw Except as provided in Section 5 hereof, a This waiver relates to a Section written NOI application shall be filed with the procedural process.
-To the 6.1: Applications ConCom to prior to performing any activity extent it requires additional and Fees affecting a Resource Area.
-The NOI shall burden beyond what is required include such information and plans as in the Wetlands Protection Act, are deemed necessary by the ConCom to we would be asking for a waiver. describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
-No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law a) Necessity of relief: Regardless of whether this waiver is granted, an OOC issued by the Commission under the Act will be required for this Project.
+5 hereof, a written NOI the ConCom to prior to performing any activity affecting a Resource Area.
+The NOI shall include such information and plans as are deemed necessary by the ConCom to describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
+No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law application shall be filed with the ConCom to prior to performing any activity

+Except as provided in Section

+5 hereof, a written NOI

+All local applications and consideration within the context of the local bylaws, shall be subsumed into 40B process and under the jurisdiction of the ZBA.
+As such, the applicant will not be submitting a separate local bylaw NOI filing a) Necessity of relief: Regardless of whether this waiver is granted, an OOC issued by the Commission under the Act will be required for this Project.
 An OOC is a state permit issued by the Commission or, upon appeal, by MassDEP through a Superseding Order of Conditions (SOC) and is necessary for work within the 100-foot Buffer Zone, the potential BVW crossing, and for work within the 200-foot Riverfront Area.
 The Applicant is requesting a waiver from Bylaw requirements/standards that are in excess of those required by the Act, which seems to be in essence requesting a waiver from the full Bylaw.
 We recommend that the Applicant specify why such a broad waiver is necessary to construct and operate the Project.

-B+T Previous Comment The relief requested to Section 6.1 appears general in nature and regarding the permitting process.
+The relief requested to Section 6.1 appears general in nature and regarding the permitting process.
 This section of the Bylaw is the regulatory mechanism which requires that an Order of Conditions (OOC) under the Bylaw be issued prior to work commencing within the MCC's jurisdiction.

 Applicant Response: Pursuant to G.L. c.
 40B. a formal Order of Conditions will be obtained under the WPA exclusively.
-The ZBA is being asked to review all local wetland and environmental considerations as part of the Comprehensive Permit process
+The ZBA is being asked to review all local wetland and environmental considerations as part of the Comprehensive Permit process.

-B+T Current Response: Acknowledged.
+B+T Response: Acknowledged.
 We understand that through the waiver process it is the Applicant's intent to only require an OOC under the standards of the Act.
 We recommend the Applicant consider whether or not all of the waivers listed therein are comprehensive enough to not require any coverage for an OOC under the bylaw.

 Applicant Response: This is not entirely accurate.
 While the Applicant is requesting waivers from many local wetlands bylaw provisions, the Applicant is not solely relying on the OOC it will seek from the MCC.
 Rather, in keeping with the local interest in providing enhanced protection of wetlands, the Applicant will demonstrate, to the ZBA that there are no measurable decreases in resource area protections.
 What the Applicant is seeking from the ZBA are waivers from certain of the local wetland bylaw and effectively getting an Order of Conditions from the Zoning Board of Appeals, approving the project in a manner that is consistent with G.L. c.
 40B.